 Our lab prioritizes inclusion and diversity in achieving and sustaining excellence in our research, training, and outreach.
 We are committed to an intellectual climate that is welcoming, nurturing, and challenging.
 We respect and value the full spectrum of human diversity in race, ethnicity, religion, gender identity, sexual orientation, body type, socio-economic background, age, disability, and national origin.
-Members of the lab work together to create an environment of inclusion, mutual respect, safety, and support (for example, we all worked together to craft this statement).
+Members of the lab work together to create an environment of inclusion, mutual respect, reciprocity, safety, and support (for example, we all worked together to craft this statement).
 We take an active stand against discrimination and bias.

 To learn more about how to join our lab, read on.

-As a research assistant (RA):
+As a research assistant (RA) or undergraduate scholar:

 As an undergraduate honors thesis student:

 Students who conduct an honors thesis research project in our lab must join the lab first as a research assistant to get basic research experience and learn first-hand about the type of research we conduct.
-If you are interested in completing an honors thesis in our lab, please plan to meet with Professor Ledgerwood to start formulating a research question that is interesting to you and that relates to our lab’s key topic areas during the spring quarter before you will start work on your thesis.
+If you are a current RA interested in completing an honors thesis in our lab, please plan to meet with Professor Ledgerwood to start formulating a research question that is interesting to you and that relates to our lab’s key topic areas during the spring quarter before you will start work on your thesis.

 As a PhD student: